openmopac/openmopac.github.io/content/about/history/index.md

 As part of a broader investment in atomistic simulation software, Fujitsu hired Stewart as a consultant and acquired the distribution rights to future versions of MOPAC.
 The first Fujitsu commercial release of MOPAC was MOPAC 93 in 1993.
 Fujitsu later acquired the CAChe software from Oxford Molecular Group in 2000 around the time of that company's bankruptcy and liquidation, and MOPAC and CAChe formed the foundation for Fujitsu's SCIGRESS software.
 MOPAC was adapted into the MO-G simulation engine of
-SCIGRESS and its development continued at FQS Poland subsidiary of Fujitsu.
+SCIGRESS, and its development continued at FQS Poland subsidiary of Fujitsu.
 Some Fujitsu-exclusive semiempirical quantum chemistry features include the PM5 model and the
 [LocalSCF](https://doi.org/10.1063/1.1764496) fast solver algorithm, which is technically distinct from MOPAC's [MOZYME](https://doi.org/10.1002/(SICI)1097-461X(1996)58:2%3C133::AID-QUA2%3E3.0.CO;2-Z) fast solver algorithm.